raitonoberu/sptlrx/README.md

   port: 8974
 ```

 You need to install a [browser extension](https://wnp.keifufu.dev/extension/getting-started).
-If you don't change the default port, no futher configuration is required.
+If you don't change the default port, no further configuration is required.
 Otherwise, create a custom adapter in the extension settings. **You can only run one instance on one port.**

 ### Local